-Kathleen Colpoys is entering her third season as head volleyball coach at Stonehill, returning to the College after serving as an assistant coach in 2012 following two years as a graduate assistant coach at the University of New Hampshire.
+Kathleen Colpoys is entering her fourth season as head volleyball coach at Stonehill, returning to the College after serving as an assistant coach in 2012 following two years as a graduate assistant coach at the University of New Hampshire.

 She led the 2016-17 squad to a ninth-place finish in the NE10, wrapping up the year with a 7-7 mark in the conference and a 12-13 record overall.
 The 13-member team was awarded the AVCA All-Academic Award for maintaining at least a 3.30 cumulative team grade-point average.